-Member capital declined slightly, by 1.1% to € 1,139.7 million.
-Net asset value per share reduced from € 213.30 to € 210.94, because of the decrease in income and the relatively stable number of shares outstanding.
+Member capital declined slightly in 2020 by 2.3% to € 1,104.1 million.
+Net asset value per share reduced over the year from € 214.41 to € 210.50, because of the decrease in income and the relatively stable number of shares outstanding.

-We were able to maintain a stable investment base despite the contraction in our portfolio and interest income because of fewer redemption requests from investors than expected at the start of the crisis.
-Regular dialogue about inflow markets with the Oikocredit support associations has helped maintain our links to investors and has kept investors informed about what Oikocredit is doing to weather this storm.
+We have been able to maintain a stable investment base despite the contraction in our portfolio and interest income because of fewer redemption requests from investors than expected.
+Regular dialogue about inflow markets with the Oikocredit support associations has helped maintain our links to investors and has kept them informed about what Oikocredit is doing to weather this storm.

 How has Covid-19 affected Oikocredit’s term investments and other liquid assets?More questions

 Oikocredit’s treasury specialists monitor the assets we keep aside for liquidity management purposes.
-At the end of 2019, we had a generous liquidity buffer of 19% of total assets.
-Half of our liquid assets consist of the so-called term investment portfolio.
-This is a portfolio of investment-grade liquid bonds, which are traded on public markets.
+At the end of 2019, we had a generous liquidity buffer of 19.6% of total assets, held in cash or term investments (bonds), which during 2020 we allowed to grow as a prudent response to the crisis and in case more investors requested redemptions.
+The term investment portfolio comprises investment-grade liquid bonds traded on public markets.
 Due to being of higher quality, these types of bonds are less vulnerable to fluctuations in the financial markets.
-The total value of this portfolio has been fairly stable, but volatility that may arise from the ongoing economic uncertainty cannot be prevented.
-A significant part of the term investments portfolio is invested in “green bonds”, selected to support climate-related or environmental projects.
+A significant part of the term investments portfolio is invested in ‘green bonds’, selected to support climate-related or environmental projects.

 We have also seen additional volatility in foreign exchange rates.
-While most of the portfolio is hedged, we see some negative effects due to unhedged positions and timing differences in the portfolio.
+While most of the portfolio is hedged, we saw some negative effects due to unhedged positions and timing differences in the portfolio in 2020.

 How do you expect the coronavirus will affect Oikocredit going forward?More questions